Jtoosh/chess/notes.md

 There are a variety of logging methods that add certain things to the log, and are extremely useful, such as logging method entry/exit, logging the throwing and catching of an exception.

+Because Sun took a long time to build logging into Java, an external library was made called `Log4J`.
+It became so popular that when Sun finally added logging, they essentially copied Log4J, but people liked it so much that they didn't switch, and Log4J is still more widely used.

 ## Project Notes

 ### Phase 0 Notes